redgeneLauren/HTMLcourse-sample/Content/Attributes/Attributes.q.md

 /// type=SS, answer=[1]

-What display tool tip name will be displayed when the mouse cursor hovers over the text `Attributes`?
+What display tool tip label will be displayed when the mouse cursor hovers over the text `Attributes`?

 - The text `lesson 3`.